myarotskaya/architecture-center/docs/data/technology-choices/search-options.md

 ## Key selection criteria

-The following table summarize the key differences in capabilities between each. <!--You might want to move this after the list.
-It may make more sense to introduce the questions, and then introduce the table with something like: "Based on your responses to the questions, the following table will help you select the choice that's right for you." or something along those lines.
-Also, BTW, this is one of the best decision making processes I've seen.
-Normally you get a table that tries to answer all the questions, but doesn't.
-Breaking it out this way is much easier to follow. -->For search scenarios, begin choosing the appropriate search data store for your needs by answering these questions:
+For search scenarios, begin choosing the appropriate search data store for your needs by answering these questions:
 - Do you want a managed service or do you prefer to setup and manage the cluster of virtual machines running the search data store?
     - If yes, then narrow your options to those that are managed services.
 - Can you specify your index schema upfront?